JackGConrad/JackGConrad.github.io/index.md

 - Jack G. Conrad, Jochen L. Leidner, Frank Schilder and Ravi Kondadadi, Query-based Opinion Summarization for Legal Blog Entries, In __Proceedings of the 12th International Conference on Artificial Intelligence and Law (ICAIL 2009)__ (Barcelona, Spain), ACM Press, New York, pp. 167-176, 2009.

+- Frank Schilder, Ravi Kondadadi, Jochen Leidner and Jack G. Conrad, Thomson Reuters at TAC 2008: Aggressive Filtering with FastSum for Update and Opinion Summarization, In __Proceedings of the First Text Analysis Conference (TAC08)__ (Gaithersburg, MD), NIST, Washington, D.C., Nov.
+2008.

+- Jack G. Conrad and Frank Schilder, Opinion Mining in Legal Blogs, In __Proceedings of the 11th International Conference on Artificial Intelligence and Law (ICAIL 2007)__ (Stanford University, Palo Alto, CA), ACM Press, New York, pp. 231-236, 2007.

+- Jack G. Conrad and Edward L. Raymond, Jr., Essential Deduplication Functions for Transactional Databases in Law Firms, In _Proceedings of the 11th International Conference on Artificial Intelligence and Law (ICAIL 2007)__ (Stanford University, Palo Alto, CA), ACM Press, New York, pp. 261-270, 2007.

+- Jack G. Conrad, Khalid Al-Kofahi, Ying Zhao and George Karypis, Effective Document Clustering for Large Heterogeneous Law Firm Collections, In __Proceedings of the 10th International Conference on Artificial Intelligence and Law (ICAIL 2005)__ (Bologna, Italy), ACM Press, New York, pp. 177-187, 2005.

+- Jack G. Conrad and Cindy P. Schriber, Constructing a Text Corpus for Inexact Duplicate Detection, In __Proceedings of the 27th Annual International ACM-SIGIR Conference on Research & Development in Information Retrieval (SIGIR 2004)__ (Sheffield, England), ACM Press, New York, pp. 582-583, 2004.

+- Jack G. Conrad, Xi S. Guo, and Cindy P. Schriber, Online Duplicate Document Detection: Signature Reliability in a Dynamic Retrieval Environment, In __Proceedings of the 2003 ACM-CIKM Twelfth International Conference on Information and Knowledge Management (CIKM 2003)__ (New Orleans, Louisiana), ACM Press, New York, pp. 243-252, 2003.

+- Jack G. Conrad and Joanne S. Claussen, Client-System Collaboration in Legal Corpus Selection in a Large Production Environment, In __Proceedings of 9th International Conference on Artificial Intelligence and Law (ICAIL 2003)__ (Edinburgh, Scotland), ACM Press, New York, pp. 262-273, 2003.

+- Jack G. Conrad, Changwen Yang, and Joanne S. Claussen, Global vs. Localized Search: A Comparison of Database Selection Methods in a Hierarchical Environment, In __Proceedings of the 2002 Annual Meeting of the American Society for Information Science and Technology (ASIST 2002)__ (Washington, D.C.), Information Today, Medford, NJ, pp. 130-139, 2002.

+- Jack G. Conrad, Changwen Yang, and Joanne S. Claussen, Effective Collection Metasearch in a Hierarchical Environment: Global vs. Localized Retrieval Performance, In __Proceedings of the 25th Annual International ACM-SIGIR Conference on Research & Development in Information Retrieval (SIGIR 2002)__ (Tampere, Finland), Springer-Verlag, London, pp. 371-372, 2002.

+- Jack G. Conrad, Xi S. Guo, Peter Jackson, and Monem Meziou, Database Selection Using Complete Physical and Acquired Logical Collection Resources in a Massive Domain-Specific Operational Environment, In __Proceedings of the 28th International Conference on Very Large Databases (VLDB 2002)__ (Hong Kong), pp. 71-82, 2002.

+- Jack G. Conrad and Daniel P. Dabney, Automatic Recognition of Distinguishing Negative Indirect History Language in Judicial Opinions, In __Proceedings of the 2001 ACM-CIKM Tenth International Conference on Information and Knowledge Management (CIKM 2001)__ (Atlanta, Georgia), ACM Press, New York, pp. 287-294, 2001.

+- Jack G. Conrad and Daniel P. Dabney, A Cognitive Approach to Judicial Opinion Structure: Applying Domain Expertise to Component Analysis, In __Proceedings of 8th International Conference on Artificial Intelligence and Law (ICAIL 2001)__ (St. Louis, Missouri), ACM Press, New York, pp. 1-11, 2001.

 Journal Articles
 ----------------